 GONE WITH THE WIND (1939)

-Scarlett O'Hara (Vivien Leigh), our heroine, is a antebellum plantation owner's daughter madly in love with the dreamy (I would argue dreary) Ashley Wilkes (Leslie Howard).
-He is in love with Melanie (Olivia de Havilland).
+Fiery Southern belle Scarlett O'Hara (Vivien Leigh) thinks she is in love with Ashley Wilkes (Leslie Howard), the neighboring plantation owner's son.
+Despite her temptations, Ashley is in love with his distant cousin Melanie (Olivia de Havilland).
 Scarlett is determined to make Ashley her own, but the dashing Rhett Butler (Clark Gable) is equally determined to make Scarlett his own.
 The lives and loves of these characters go on with the American Civil War as a backdrop.

-What makes this a great film, so great that people will flock to watch a seventy-year-old film on the big screen?
-There are many components.
 The performances are the first part.
 Vivien Leigh makes Scarlett a beautiful, intelligent, and dangerous woman.
-She's independent, and not afraid of anything that will stand in her way of her goals, be it a man or in keeping her beloved Tara.
+She's independent, and not afraid of anything that will stand in her way of her goals, be it a man or in keeping her beloved plantation of Tara.
 Her performance as the original Southern belle is more remarkable given that she is not Southern or even American, but British.

 Equal praise goes to Clark Gable.
 His power has not been dimmed by the years.
 His introduction to the film is still among the best: all he has to do is look at you, and you're powerless under his spell.
 His Rhett is a match for Scarlett: tough, ambitious, but also with a remarkable wisdom about himself and others.
 Gable also gives him a vulnerability, a soft side that makes the losses in Rhett's life all the harder to bear.